"When applied thoughtfully,

 The HALO Award began with a desire to reward volunteers doing exemplary work in their communities, and then evolved to include critical capacity building focused on strengthening nonprofit volunteer programs in Greater Los Angeles.
 The dual purposes of the grant emphasize and celebrate the partnership between individual volunteers and the nonprofits with which they work.

-Since 2011, over 50 nonprofits have been impacted by the HALO Award program in their approaches to volunteer management, strategic planning and operations, and capacity building.
+Since 2011, over 60 nonprofit organizations have been impacted by the HALO Award program in their approaches to volunteer management, strategic planning and operations, and capacity building.

 The Carl & Roberta Deutsch Foundation is inspired by angels in the community, both the volunteers who go above and beyond to promote the betterment of their communities and the nonprofit organizations whose work motivates and supports such volunteers.